Invariant random subgroups on certain orbits: IRS on orbits

 \section{\bf IRS on orbits}

-In this section, we show the existence and non-existence of invariant random subgroups supported on various orbits of the conjugation action of a connected Lie group $G$ on Sub$_G$.
+In this section, we show the existence of invariant random subgroups supported on various orbits of the conjugation action of a connected Lie group $G$ on $\text{Sub}_G$.
 In other words, we discuss the proofs of Theorems \ref{irsl}, \ref{irsK}, \ref{irsB} and \ref{irsD}.
-We also discuss certain structural results related to these theorems. \begin{proof}[Proof of Theorem \ref{irsl}] It is sufficient to prove that (2) implies (3).
+We also discuss certain structural results related to these theorems.

+\begin{proof}[Proof of Theorem \ref{irsl}] It is sufficient to prove that (2) implies (3).
 Let $L$ be a semisimple Levi subgroup of $G$ and $N$ be the nilpotent radical of $G$ as in the statement of the theorem.
 Then $L$ is a connected Lie subgroup of $G$.
 Suppose that there is an IRS supported on the set $L_G$ of all semisimple Levi subgroups.
 Since any two semisimple Levi subgroups conjugate in $G$ by an element of $N$, there is a $N$-invariant probability measure $\mu$ such that $\mu (\{ xLx^{-1} \mid x \in N \}) =1$.
 Let $\mathcal{G}$ be the Lie algebra of $G$.
 Since $N$ is a nilpotent normal subgroup of $G$, Ad$(x)$ is a unipotent transformation on $\mathcal{G}$ for all $x\in N$.
 Therefore, by Proposition \ref{irsp1}, $\mu$ is supported on $N$-invariant subspaces of $\mathcal{G}$.
 Thus, $L$ is normalized by $N$.
 Since any two semisimple Levi subgroups are conjugate by an element of $N$, we get that $L$ is normal in $G$.

-Suppose the set of all semisimple Levi subgroups is closed in Sub$_G$.
+Suppose the set of all semisimple Levi subgroups is closed in $\text{Sub}_G$.
 Then $L_G$ is compact; and, since $N$ is amenable, $L_G$ admits an $N$-invariant probability measure.
 Therefore, $(2)$ implies $(3)$ proves that $L$ is normal in $G$.

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{irsK}] Suppose that there is an IRS $\mu$ such that $\mu (K_G)=1$, where $K_G$ is the set of all maximal compact subgroups of $G$ with $K$ being a maximal compact subgroup of $G$.
 Then $K$ is connected and $K_G=\{xKx^{-1} \mid x\in G \}$ (cf. Theorem 3.1, Chapter XV of \cite{Ho}), hence by Proposition \ref{irsp1}, $K$ is normalized by any Ad-unipotent subgroup of $G$.